 Yes.
 We can price certain services at an agreed upon rate based upon the projected amount of time a client wants us to spend.

 Yes.
 Under certain circumstances, we will work on a contingency basis.
-This means you don’t pay unless we win, but it also means we get a certain percentage (usually between 30% and 40%) of anything extra we get you on top of what you were offered by the employer, plus disbursements and all costs awarded.
+This means you don’t pay unless we win, but it also means we get a certain percentage (usually 40%) of anything extra we get you on top of what you were offered by the employer, plus disbursements.

 You can ask us anytime!
 But, we will always send you an invoice every month.

 For example, a simple notice period case which may only require a day or less of mediation plus a few hours of preparation would cost about $3,000 (i.e. about 10 hours of work from the initial consultation to resolution).

 Dutton will always estimate the cost of your matter before proceeding.